-The characteristics that identify diamonds are known as the 4 Cs – cut, colour, clarity and carat.
-The 4 Cs is a universally recognised method of diamond grading, created by the Gemological Institute of America (GIA), to standardise the classification of diamond quality.
+The characteristics that identify diamonds are known as the 4 Cs – cut, color, clarity and carat.
+The 4 Cs is a universally recognized method of diamond grading, created by the Gemological Institute of America (GIA), to standardize the classification of diamond quality.

 - Cut: The cut of a diamond refers to how well it has been shaped and faceted.
 It affects the diamond’s brilliance and sparkle.
 The quality of the cut is graded on a scale from Excellent to Poor.

-- Colour: The colour of a diamond is graded on a scale from D (colourless) to Z (light yellow or brown).
-The less colour a diamond has, the higher its grade and value.
+- Color: The color of a diamond is graded on a scale from D (colorless) to Z (light yellow or brown).
+The less color a diamond has, the higher its grade and value.